 Trading in Securities of Members: The penalties for insider trading and the Policy apply equally to material nonpublic information concerning member institutions and other System FHLBanks.
 FHLB routinely is in possession of nonpublic information related to its member institutions and often as to other System FHLBanks.
 You (and, if you are an elected director, your member institution) are prohibited from trading in the securities of any member institution about which you have material nonpublic information, and you must not disclose such information to others unless the person has a need to know the information for legitimate, FHLB-related reasons.

-Trading in Securities of Vendors and Counterparties: The penalties for insider trading, and this Policy also apply to material nonpublic information concerning vendors, counterparties and other companies with which FHLB has business dealings that you obtain through your employment or association with the Bank.
+Trading in Securities of Vendors and Counterparties: The penalties for insider trading, and this Policy also apply to material nonpublic information concerning vendors, counterparties and other companies with which FHLB has business dealings that you obtain through your employment or association with the FHLB.
 You must refrain from trading securities of another company (whether public or private) while in possession of such material nonpublic information concerning it, and you must not disclose such information to others unless the person has a need to know the information for legitimate, FHLB-related reasons.

 Trading Blackout Periods: These may be established from time-to-time by the Executive Committee of the Board of Directors when FHLB is in possession of material nonpublic information relating to itself, its members or the FHLBank System.
 A blackout period notice will state how long the blackout period will be in effect.
 Depending upon the reason for the blackout, FHLB may cease repurchases of FHLB excess stock or prohibit trading in member securities or FHLBank System debt securities.

 7. Compliance and Enforcement

-Any person who has any questions about specific transactions or general questions about the Policy may obtain additional guidance from the First Vice President, Human Resources.
+Any person who has any questions about specific transactions or general questions about the Policy may obtain additional guidance from the Senior Vice President, General Counsel.
 Remember, however, the ultimate responsibility for adhering to this Policy (including legal/regulatory requirements and avoiding improper transactions) rests with you.
 In this regard, it is critical that you use your best judgement.